PinokyoShonen/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script finds all empty files and directories in the current directory and all sub-directories.
 # 24. A gif is worth ten thousand words
 This script lists all the files with a .gif extension in the current directory and all its sub-directories.
+# 25. Acrostic
+This script ecodes acrostics that use the first letter of each line.